 Joseph B. Salsberg

-A larger-than-life-figure, renowned, respected, admired and loved by many, Joseph Baruch Salsberg passed away in February 1998, leaving behind an unparalleled legacy.
+A larger-than-life figure who was renowned, respected, admired, and loved by many, Joseph Baruch Salsberg passed away in February 1998, leaving behind an unparalleled legacy.